 Unlike the 1960s when many young people were drawn to Eastern teachers, few came to live in Yogananda’s monastery in the 40s and 50s.
 And relatively few stayed.
 It was a life of long, daily meditation and service to others.
 But Walters blossomed.
-He had a natural capacity for long meditation, a deep mind, and an openness to learning, and a burning desire for truth.
+He had a natural capacity for deep meditation, a penetrating mind, an openness to learning, and a burning desire for truth.
 Yogananda knew one of his own had come.
 He soon made 22-year-old Walters head of the male monastics, brought him to his desert retreat to help with editing his writings, and told him on several occasions, “You have a great work to do.”
 He spent many hours talking about the teachings of Yoga to his young disciple, and said that he would become a writer and a teacher.
 When Walters protested that he didn’t feel adequate to the task of teaching, Yogananda replied sternly, “Living for God is martyrdom!”
 And then more gently he added, “You’d better learn to like it, for that is what you will have to do.”

 Swami Kriyananda lived by two principles: “People are more important than things” and “Where there is adherence to dharma, there is victory.”
 These ideals guided the development of the Ananda communities begun by him in the 1960s.
-He clung to them against all “common sense”—such as when the first community burned to the ground and all that was left was one home.
+He clung to them against all common sense — such as when the first community burned to the ground and all that was left was a single home.
 The cause was found to be a county vehicle.
 Neighbors sued and won, but Kriyananda wrote to the county saying he had no intention of suing.
 “We didn’t come here to take, but to give,” he said.
 What little money the community raised it gave first to families who wanted to leave.
 Those who remained built again over time, and soon the community was flourishing beyond anything before the fire.

 “The only way I want people to remember me,” said Swami Kriyananda, “is that, ‘He was a good disciple.’”
-Those who worked with him closely could verify that his only desire was to serve his guru’s work.
+Those who worked with him closely agreed.
 Whether it was will power or love, or a peculiar grace, it was the fruit of what yogis say are lifetimes of effort.
 In his last years, he could hardly speak without tears.
 He often spoke of indescribable states of bliss, and when you looked into his eyes, you felt it too.
 He found the Truth he’d been seeking.
 And he told us we would find it, too.
 That Truth has long been the promise of the sacred texts of East and West.
 But not many make the effort.
 “The harvest is plenteous,” said Jesus.
 “But the laborers are few.”
 Farewell to one who labored well.
 And who showed the way, so others might do the same.

 Swami Kriyananda passed away peacefully in Assisi, Italy at 8 am on Sunday, April 21, 2013.
 He was 86.

-Swami Kriyananda (J. Donald Walters) has been a tireless proponent of Yoga principles for 60 years.
+Swami Kriyananda (J. Donald Walters) was been a tireless proponent of Yoga principles for 65 years.
 In 1948 at the age of twenty-two, he became a disciple of the Indian yoga master, Paramhansa Yogananda.

 At Yogananda’s request, Swami Kriyananda devoted his life to lecturing and writing, helping others to experience the joy and living presence of God within.
 He taught on four continents in seven languages over the course of more than 60 years.
-His television program, audio and video recordings of his talks and music, and his many books in 28 languages have touched the lives of millions of people.
+His television program, audio and video recordings of his talks and music, and his many books (33 languages, 110 countries) have touched the lives of millions of people.

 Swami Kriyananda has taken the ancient teachings of Raja Yoga and made them accessible to people in every walk of life.
 His books and teachings cover nearly every field of human endeavor, including spiritualizing business life, leadership, education, the arts, community life, and science.
 He has written extensive commentaries on the Bible and the Bhagavad Gita.

 Swami Kriyananda is also known as the “father of the intentional communities movement” which began in the United States in the late 1960s.
 Inspired by his guru’s dream of establishing spiritual communities, in 1968 he founded the first of what are now nine Ananda communities worldwide.
-They provide a supportive environment of “simple living and high thinking” where 1,000 full-time residents live, work, and worship together.
+They provide a supportive environment of “simple living and high thinking” where people may live, work, and worship together.
 The largest and first community (Ananda Village) is home to about 300 people.

 “The time has come for people to live lives of even higher dedication than that which inspired monks and nuns of the past…The time has come for people to direct their spiritual awareness also downward into matter…to everything they do: their work, to education, to family life, to friendship, to their communications with strangers, to the way they build their homes—to all the most mundane, practical aspects of daily, human life.
 Men need now to become God-centered from within, and from that center to see God everywhere, in everything.”